Zainab88804/Hashing-Algorithms/README.md

 - **LinuxConsole ISO** for integrity verification.

 ## 📂 Files in this Repository
-- 📄 **Download Digital Forensics Lab 1**→ Lab report detailing all tasks performed.
+- 📄 **Digital Forensics Lab 1**→ Lab report detailing all tasks performed.
 - 📝 **README.md** → This file, explaining the repository.

 ## 📢 Why Hashing Matters?